failfa-st/fail1/README.md

 previous one and aims to improve the code.
 The project uses different personas to generate code, and a specified number of generations of code can be generated.
 The generated code is formatted using prettier and saved in separate files.
 The project also keeps track of changes and provides a changelog.
 Additionally, it can remove previously generated code.
-The project can handle errors and can retry code generation in case of an error.
+The project can handle errors.

 The project has two files: